-On June 20, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she suffered a left shoulder injury following her October 10, 2015 influenza vaccination.
-Petition at 1.
+On September 14, 2018, Sasha Weiser-Freedman filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that her October 17, 2016 influenza ("flu") vaccination caused her to suffer a Shoulder Injury Related to Vaccine Administration ("SIRVA").
+Petition at Preamble.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On April 27, 2018, a ruling on entitlement was issued, finding petitioner entitled to compensation for SIRVA.
-On May 2, 2018, respondent filed a proffer on award of compensation ("Proffer") indicating petitioner should be awarded \$45,000.00 in compensation for pain and suffering and \$1,417.08 for past unreimbursable expenses, for a total of \$46,417.08.
+On October 28, 2019, a ruling on entitlement was issued, finding Petitioner entitled to compensation for SIRVA.
+On January 21, 2020, Respondent filed a proffer on award of compensation ("Proffer") indicating Petitioner should be awarded \$80,000.00 representing actual and projected pain and suffering and \$1,645.00 representing past unreimbursable expenses.
 Proffer at 1-2.
-In the Proffer, respondent represented that
+In the Proffer, Respondent

-1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
+1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
-In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
-If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.
+This means the ruling will be available to anyone with access to the internet.
+In accordance with Vaccine Rule 18(b), Petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
+If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.